 Bachelor of Science in Pharmaceutical Sciences Degree Program

-Upon successful completion of all program requirements, students will have knowledge and skills to:
+Upon successful completion of all program requirements, learners will have knowledge and skills to:

-- Demonstrate their ability to critically think, analyze and solve problems in the basic pharmaceutical sciences;
+- Be prepared to critically think, analyze and solve problems in the pharmaceutical sciences;

 - Communicate verbally and in writing with members of the scientific community;